 Likewise, cackling laughter, uncontrollable giggles and nose snorting are authentic sounds that come out in sex too.
 Go with it, feel into it and notice how they make you feel, during and after.

-I have a free initial conversation if you’d like to find out more about working with me, whether around sounding, empowering your authentic sexual nature, enhancing your pleasure potential, understanding your partner’s sexual response, being a confident and amazing lover, learning how to connect emotionally with your partner or anything else that you need guidance towards thriving in your sex, love and relationships…
+If you find this is all beyond you right now, or it brings up feelings of shame or disgust, this is one of the many aspects of sexuality that can be worked on in my coaching containers.
+I have a free initial conversation if you’d like to find out more about working with me, whether around sounding, empowering your authentic sexual nature, enhancing your pleasure potential, understanding your partner’s sexual response, being a confident and amazing lover, learning how to connect emotionally with your partner, or anything you need guidance with towards thriving in your sex, love and relationships.